-Before we go on to question whether this is really true, let’s look at the data.
-Research has shown that on an average, man tend to initiate sex twice as many times as women do in a relationship.
-We all might have heard the jokes and blanket statements about how ‘that’s all that the guys want!’ or ‘men can’t get their mind off sex’ and yet research tells us that men and women tend to like sex equally.
+Before we go on to question whether this is true, let’s look at the data.
+Research has shown that on average, man tends to initiate sex twice as many times as women do in a relationship.
+We all might have heard the jokes and blanket statements about how ‘that’s all that the guys want!’ or ‘men can’t get their mind off sex’, and yet research tells us that men and women tend to like sex equally.

 1. I feel unsure

 I just wish sometimes she threw me on the bed and had her way with me, you know?
 I feel like I’m doing all the heavy lifting here.
 Not that I mind initiating, but it feels like I’m trying all the time and almost as if she does it because I want her to and not because she wants to.
 I don’t want her to do anything she doesn’t want to, including me.
 So I just, I feel unsure.

 Related reading: Why both men and women must be generous in sex

 2. I don’t want to use my privilege

 Look, I get it.
 Before we woke up to the idea that all genders are equal, men were dominating women for thousands of years.
 And it was unfair, and it’s evident that equal rights are the best thing for everyone.
 But when it comes to sex, I feel like if I keep initiating, I’m playing into the idea of the powerful man.
 I don’t want it to be an unequal experience.
 I want both of us to be equally into it.
 So I fear to initiate it all the time.
 I don’t want her to be subservient even in a symbolic way.
 I might be overthinking, but the politics of this bothers me and freaks me out sometimes.

 Related reading: One desperate housewife’s search for love